TIGRLab/SCanD_project/README.md

 python3 code/fmap_intended_for.py
 ```

-In case you want to backup your json files before editting them:
+In case you want to backup your json files before editing them:

 ```sh
 mkdir bidsbackup_json